Free subexponentiality: Cauchy transform of measures with regularly varying tail

 While asymptotic equivalences between $\Re r_G(iy)$ and tail of $\mu$ for $\alpha=p$ and $\Im r_G(iy)$ and tail of $\mu$ for $\alpha=p+1$ are not true in general, we obtain the relevant asymptotic bounds in these cases.
-We also obtain the exact asymptotic orders when $p=0$. \begin{proposition} Consider a probability measure $\mu$ in the class $\mathcal M_p$.
+We also obtain the exact asymptotic orders when $p=0$.\vadjust{\goodbreak} \begin{proposition} Consider a probability measure $\mu$ in the class $\mathcal M_p$.

-If $\mu$ has regularly varying tail of index $-p$, then, for any $\varepsilon>0$, $\Re r_G(iy)\gg y^{-\varepsilon}$ as $y\to\infty$.
-Further, if $p=0$, then $\Re r_G(iy)\sim - \mu(y, \infty)$ as $y\to\infty$.
+If $\mu$ has regularly varying tail of index $-p$, then for any $\varepsilon>0$, $\Re r_G(iy)\gg y^{-\varepsilon}$ as $y\to\infty$.
+Further, if $p=0$, then $\Re r_G(iy)\sim- \mu(y, \infty)$ as $y\to \infty$.

-If $\mu$ has regularly varying tail of index $-(p+1)$, then $\Im r_G(iy)$ is regularly varying of index $-1$ and $y^{-1} \ll \Im r_G(iy)\ll y^{-(1-\varepsilon)}$ as $y\to\infty$, for any $\varepsilon>0$. \end{proposition}
+If $\mu$ has regularly varying tail of index $-(p+1)$, then $\Im r_G(iy)$ is regularly varying of index $-1$ and $y^{-1} \ll\Im r_G(iy)\ll y^{-(1-\varepsilon)}$ as $y\to\infty$, for any $\varepsilon>0$. \end{proposition}

 \begin{remark} Note that $\Im r_G(iy)$ is regularly varying for the case $\alpha=p+1$ in contrast to $\Re r_G(iy)$ for the case $\alpha=p>0$.
-Further, for the case $\alpha=p+1$, the lower bound for $\Im r_G(iy)$ is sharper than that for $\Re r_G(iy)$ and coincides with that of $\Im r_G(iy)$ for the case $\alpha\in[p,p+1)$ discussed in Proposition~\ref{prop: cauchy tail}. \end{remark}
+Further, for the case $\alpha=p+1$, the lower bound for $\Im r_G(iy)$ is sharper than that for $\Re r_G(iy)$ and coincides with that of $\Im r_G(iy)$ for the case $\alpha\in[p,p+1)$ discussed in Proposition~\ref{propcauchytail}. \end{remark}

-\begin{proof}[Proof of Proposition~\ref{prop: rG iy}] First consider the case where $\mu$ has regularly varying tail of index $-p$.
-We use the notation $d\rho_0(t)=t^pd\mu(t)$ introduced in the proof of Proposition~\ref{prop: upper bound rG}.
-However, in the current situation Theorem~1.6.4 of \cite{bingham:goldie:teugels:1987} will not apply.
+\begin{pf*}{Proof of Proposition \ref{proprGiy}} First consider the case where $\mu$ has regularly varying tail of index $-p$.
+We use the notation $d\rho_0(t)=t^pd\mu(t)$ introduced in the proof of Proposition~\ref{propupperboundrG}.
+However, in the current situation Theorem 1.6.4 of~\cite{binghamgoldieteugels1987} will not apply.
 If $p=0$, then $\rho_0=\mu$ and $\rho_0(y,\infty)$ is slowly varying.
-If $p>0$, observe that, as $\int t^p d\mu(t) <\infty$, we have which is again slowly varying, where we use Theorem~0.6(a) of \cite{resnickbook}.
+If $p>0$, observe that, as $\int t^p \,d\mu(t) <\infty$, we have

+which is again slowly varying, where we use Theorem 0.6(a) of \cite {resnickbook}.
 Thus, in either case, $\rho_0(y,\infty)$ is slowly varying and converges to zero as $y\to\infty$.
-Now, from~\eqref{rG y} and Proposition~\ref{stieltjes2}, we also have
+Now, from \eqref{rGy} and Proposition~\ref{stieltjes2}, we also have

 as $y\to\infty$.
-Since $\rho_0(y,\infty)$ is slowly varying, for any $\varepsilon>0$, we have $|y^\varepsilon \Re r_G(iy)|\to\infty$ as $y\to\infty$.
-Also, for $p=0$, we have $\Re r_G(iy) \sim -\rho_0(y,\infty)=-\mu(y,\infty)$.
+Since $\rho_0(y,\infty)$ is slowly varying, for any $\varepsilon>0$, we have $|y^\varepsilon\times \Re r_G(iy)|\to\infty$ as $y\to \infty$.
+Also, for $p=0$, we have